Morsifications and mutations: Introduction

-One answer to this question was given by N.~A'Campo~\cite{AC1} in the late 1990s, in~terms of a certain link which can be constructed from the divide of any given morsification.
-In~this paper, we propose an alternative answer which comes from the theory of \emph{cluster algebras}~\cite{ca1, fwz}, specifically from the combinatorics of \emph{quiver mutations}.
+The answer comes from the theory of \emph{quiver mutations}.
 (A~quiver can be mutated in different ways, depending on the choice of a vertex.
 One then applies a mutation to the resulting quiver, and so on.
 The set of quivers obtained in this way defines a cluster algebra.)
-We~conjecture that two real singularities are topologically equivalent over the complex numbers if and only if the quivers associated with their respective morsifications are mutation equivalent to each other, i.e., if and only if one quiver can be transformed into another by iterated mutations.
+We~conjecture that two singularities are topologically equivalent if and only if the quivers associated with their respective morsifications are mutation equivalent to each other, i.e., if and only if one quiver can be transformed into another by iterated mutations.
 Thus, different real forms of the same complex singularity---and different morsifications of these real forms---should give rise to mutation equivalent quivers.
 Conversely, topologically distinct singularities are expected to produce quivers of different mutation~type.
 Succinctly put, plane curve singularities are classified by the cluster algebras defined by their morsifications.

-Our main results (Theorems~\ref{th:malleable+positive-isotopic} and~\ref{th:malleable+move-equivalent}) establish this relationship between the topology of plane curve singularities and the mutation equivalence of associated quivers modulo three technical assumptions, each of which we optimistically expect to be redundant: (i) the existence of a sequence of Yang-Baxter moves transforming the divide of a given real morsification into a \emph{scannable} form; (ii) the assumption that for any two morsifications, the positive braids associated with the respective scannable divides are related via \emph{positive isotopy} (for braids of minimal index, this is equivalent to conjugacy); and (iii) the expectation that in the case of quivers coming from morsifications of real singularities, mutation equivalence can be replaced by the move equivalence of associated \emph{plabic graphs}, in the sense of A.~Postnikov~\cite{postnikov}.
-These assumptions are satisfied in all examples of real morsifications known to us, including those obtained via transversal overlays of Lissajous curves, see Section~\ref{sec:overlays}.